This content has been automatically translated and may include minor variations.

 What is an employer branding strategy?

-Illustrate how your brand is developing and strengthening over time
+Demonstrate how your company culture is evolving and getting stronger over time

-13 steps to best practice with your employer branding strategy
+13 steps to building a strong employer branding strategy

 Effective employer branding strategies can be the difference-maker in an ideal candidate’s decision to join your organisation over the other options available.
 Following these best practices gives you greater control over the messages you project, and the ability to influence how these individuals see your brand.